-Though shot in color, the film was released in Germany only in black-and-white.
-The main reason was the close relationship of Rialto Film, the Production Company of the German Edgar Wallace Series, and Constantin Film, this film's German distributor and co-producer.
-Rialto Film wanted to promote a production of their own as the "first Edgar Wallace Film in Color".
-This film was to be The Hunchback of Soho, released in Germany only a couple of months after "Circus of Fear".
-The original colour version of the film was released in Germany for the first time ever on DVD in 2006, though in edited form.
+Though shot in color, the movie was released in Germany in black-and-white.
+Rialto Film, the Production Company of the German Edgar Wallace series, was very close to Constantin Film, this movie's German distributor and co-Producer.
+Rialto Film wanted to promote a production of their own as the "first Edgar Wallace film in color".
+That movie was The Hunchback of Soho (1966), released in Germany only a couple of months after this film.
+The original color version was released in Germany on DVD in 2006, though in edited form.
 See more »

 9 of 10 people found this review helpful.